 You are the only member of the group required to lodge a return, as you do so on behalf of the group.

-A Non-lodging member does not submit returns.
+The other members of the group are called Non-Lodgers.
+A Non-Lodging member does not submit returns.
 Their wages are to be reported to the GSL for lodgement.

 A common mistake made is confusing the responsibilities of a Group Single Lodger (GSL) with those of a Non-grouped entity (NG).

-In contrast, a Non-grouped entity is a business that is not grouped with any other business that employs in Australia.
-This means it is only responsible for submitting payroll tax information for its own business, not for any other entities.
+A NG entity is only responsible for lodging payroll tax returns for its own business, not for any other entities.

 You need to ensure the contact details of your business are up to date so that you receive important letters from us, such as the annual return reminder and your notice of assessment.